Preparing to use WordPress

 During project creation, PhpStorm can generate a project stub for developing WordPress applications.
 The project structure is set up in accordance with the WordPress requirements.

-Select from the main menu or click Create New Project on the Welcome screen.
+Click Create New Project on the Welcome screen or select from the main menu.
 The Create New Project Dialog opens.

 In the right-hand pane, specify the folder where the project will be created.